-1 .10 Resistance vs temperature curves for 3 films of InO_x [42] and 4 films of TiN [48].
+1 .10 Resistance vs temperature curves for 3 films of InO_x [45] and 4 films of TiN [51].
 The latter clearly shows the sharpness of the transition, and the insulating nature of the critical curve.
-18 1 .11 Magnetoresistance of InO_x [43] at a fixed disorder and varying temperatures and of TiN films [49] at fixed temperature close to the critical point.
+18 1 .11 Magnetoresistance of InO_x [46] at a fixed disorder and varying temperatures and of TiN films [52] at fixed temperature close to the critical point.
 The saturation resistance at high field $\sim R_Q$, and the overall behaviour is very similar in the superconducting and insulating samples (shown for TiN films).
-19 1 1 2 The evolution of density of states of three TiN films with increasing disorder 17 1.14 [52].
+19 1 .12 The evolution of density of states of three TiN films with increasing disorder [55].
 The plots show a very deep pseudogap which survives to an increasingly large temperature at strong disorder.
-19 1 1 2 The top figure [44] shows the contrasting thermal evolution of the local density 1) 1.10 of states of two regions in an InO_x film at strong disorder.
-Bottom [53] left shows the inhomogeneities in a map of the gap Δ , while bottom right shows the variation in granter many adapted along a straight line in disordered TiN films 20 1 1 / the variation in spectra measured along a straight line in disordered TiN films.
-20 1.14 Left: Intensity plots [57] of tunneling spectra for 6 samples with increasing disorder.
+19 1 .13 The top figure [47] shows the contrasting thermal evolution of the local density of states of two regions in an InO_x film at strong disorder.
+Bottom [56] left shows the inhomogeneities in a map of the gap Δ , while bottom right shows the variation in spectra measured along a straight line in disordered TiN films.
+20 1 .14 Left: Intensity plots [60] of tunneling spectra for 6 samples with increasing disorder.
 With increasing disorder, the depression in the middle survives to a disorder independent scale $T^ \sim 7K$.
-Right: Phase diagram [57] showing the superconducting, normal, pseudogapped and insulating states extracted from the tunneling data.
-22 1.15 Thermal evolution [58] of the zero bias tunneling conductance in a disordered sample with $T_c \sim 2.9K$, showing the shrinking of the superconducting regions, which finally disappear at $T{clust} \sim T^$ 23 1.16 Schematic figure [6] showing the intragap impurity state formed due to the presence of a single impurity in the density of states.
+Right: Phase diagram [60] showing the superconducting, normal, pseudogapped and insulating states extracted from the tunneling data.
+22 1 .15 Thermal evolution [61] of the zero bias tunneling conductance in a disordered sample with $T_c \sim 2.9K$, showing the shrinking of the superconducting regions, which finally disappear at $T{clust} \sim T^{\star}$ 23 1 .16 Schematic figure [6] showing the intragap impurity state formed due to the presence of a single impurity in the density of states.
 The features at positive and negative parts show the respective weights of the electronic and hole com- ponents of the states respectively.
-Depending on the density, the contributions could in general be different, explaining the asymmetry of the diagram. $\ $.
-25 1 .17 Local density of states far from (top) and over an isolated magnetic Mn impu- rity in a single crystal Nb(110) sample used by Yazdani $et.\ al.\ [68]$.
+Depending on the density, the contributions could in general be different, explaining the asymmetry of the diagram. $$.
+26 1 .17 Local density of states far from (top) and over an isolated magnetic Mn impu- rity in a single crystal Nb(110) sample used by Yazdani $et.\ al.\ [71]$.
 While the top plot is perfectly fitted by the BCS form, the bottom figure clearly shows the presence of intragap features, reflecting the intragap state formed due to the presence of the impurity.
-26
+27